-You cannot go to Netherlands and ignore the works of Rembrandt.
+You cannot go to the Netherlands and ignore the works of Rembrandt.
 The Dutch painter was also known to be a master at etching artworks.
 And his famous painting ‘The Night Watch’ (also known as ‘Company of Frans Banning Cocq and Willem van Ruytenburch’) dated to 1642 has just got a new lease of life.
-A part of Rembrandt’s exhibit at Amsterdam’s Rijksmuseum the painting looks more like a stunning photograph rather than a dated and corroded.
-And this is thanks to some “careful application of light directs the eye”.
+A part of Rembrandt’s exhibit at Amsterdam’s Rijksmuseum, the painting looks more like a stunning photograph rather than a dated and corroded one.
+And this is thanks to some “careful application of light directs the eye.”

-The latest LED lighting system changes the ‘The Night Watch’ to a pretty broad-daylight image instead, and the entire set up took three months in the making.
-The light basically imitates an afternoon sunlight even though the image is facing west.
-The museum did plan to put the art in natural sunlight that would’ve aged the painting faster, and would need more efforts to maintain in case of rains.
-Modern twist to an old classic!
+The latest LED lighting system changes the ‘The Night Watch’ to a pretty broad-daylight image instead, and the entire setup took three months in the making.
+The light basically imitates afternoon sunlight even though the image is facing west.
+The museum did plan to put the art in natural sunlight that would’ve aged the painting faster and would need more effort to maintain in case of rains.
+A modern twist to an old classic!